T.A. Sturgeon - Author

 2004-2009

 The next 3 books of poetry are written, ‘Two 2 One’, ‘Finding My Roots’, and ‘Moving On’.
-Relocate to Somerset.
+I then relocate to Somerset.
 The novel is put on the back burner due to a demanding second husband, which ends very badly for me.

 2010

-Relocate back to Bucks, finding myself with little to show for my time away.
-I return to my writing, and the novel, ‘Champagne Hurricane’, is finished before the New Year.
+I relocate back to Bucks, finding myself with little to show for my time away.
+I return to my writing and the first novel, ‘Champagne Hurricane’, is finished before the New Year.

 2011

-Another life changing event in the March leaves me on the verge of another emotional meltdown.
-I start to write my second novel, ‘Never Forever’, and take a very level headed look at my life.
-Suddenly, everything has changed, again.
-Housebound pushes me back into writing, once more, and 2 more volumes of poetry are poured out before the end of the year, ‘Life at the end of the Tunnel’ and ‘Lyrics without a Tune’.
-A new novel is started, ‘Hold My Soul’, and runs parallel with the second, six others are also dabbled with, but soon fall by the wayside.
+A massive near fatal heart attack in the March leaves me on the verge of another emotional breakdown.
+I start to write my second novel, ‘Dare To Live’, and take a very level headed look at my life.
+Suddenly, everything has changed again.
+Housebound pushes me back into writing once more and 2 more volumes of poetry are poured out before the end of the year, ‘Life at the end of the Tunnel’ and ‘Alternative Lyrics’.
+A new novel is started, ‘Hold My Soul’, and runs parallel with the second, six others are also dabbled with, but soon fall by the way.

 2012

-I finish ‘Dare To Live’ and two more for the poetry collection are completed, ‘The Last Crusader’, and, ‘Last One Standing’.
-A tenth is started, ‘The Missing X’, and finished within the month.
-‘Hold My Soul’, still in its infancy, is set aside as the rhythm of the ode becomes my favourite again.
+I finish ‘Dare To Live’ and two more for the poetry collection are completed, ‘The Last Crusader’ and ‘Last One Standing’.
+A tenth is then completed, ‘Letting Love Rule’.
+‘Hold My Soul’, still in its infancy, is set aside as the rhythm of the ode becomes my favourite once again.

 Testimonials